Apple’s confirmed an iOS 12.4 update and the firmware is now in beta testing ahead of its official release for iPhone, iPod, and iPod touch.

 Apple hasn’t confirmed an official iOS 12.4 release date or release window, but you can expect it to arrive sometime this summer ahead of the iOS 13 release in the fall.

-We expect iOS 12.4 to tie-in with the company’s Apple Card release this summer which means we’ll probably see it emerge sometime in late June or July.
-At the very latest, iOS 12.4 will arrive in August.
+We expect iOS 12.4 to tie-in with the company’s Apple Card release this summer which means we’ll probably see it emerge sometime in July, or at the very latest, August.

-Apple will likely want to put some space between the iOS 12.4 release and iOS 13’s release this fall alongside brand new iPhone models.
+Apple will likely want to put some space between the iOS 12.4 release and iOS 13’s release in September so we’re expecting it to land sometime soon.

 When iOS release dates get close, Apple releases the developer and public betas on the same day.
 The company also shrinks the gap between beta releases.